• Yuletide house tours sold out for November 28 and December 6 & 7. Limited tickets for Costumes of Downton Abbey still available.

 The costumes will be lent by Cosprop, the world’s leading costumier to film, television, and theater.
 Winterthur’s most popular exhibition, Fashion in Film, which attracted more than 42,000 people over its three-month run, also featured costumes by Cosprop.

-General admission tickets are honored for two consecutive days and include admission to the gardens and grounds, all museum galleries and special exhibitions including Costumes of Downton Abbey, a 45-minute guided house tour* (subject to availability) and a 30-minute garden tram tour (weather permitting).
+General admission tickets include admission to the gardens and grounds, all museum galleries and special exhibitions including Costumes of Downton Abbey, and a 30-minute garden tram tour (weather permitting).

 County Lines' Magazine Social Scene page covers the Opening Gala for Costumes of Downton Abbey.